 These days we are constantly faced with images.
-Be it on Facebook, Instagram, Twitter, LinkedIn or in our commutes (billboards, subway advertisements, bus advertisements, etc.).
+Be it on Facebook, Instagram, Twitter, LinkedIn or in our commutes (billboards, subway advertisements, bus advertisements, etc.), especially in Los Angeles.
 This is not by mistake.
 It is well understood that we are visual learners first.
 Imagery is easier and faster to digest.
 A picture truly is worth a thousand words.
 So, what does all of this have to do with getting professional headshots?

 Our social media presences are filled with photographs, videos, and infographics.
 We are almost constantly encountering different brands throughout our day.
 It happens so often that we stop noticing and it becomes a part of the background.

 A large part of any corporate success is a corporation’s ability to conduct effective marketing, which will usually depend heavily on imagery.
 With visual input playing such a large role in our everyday lives and careers, why would you choose to neglect to get corporate headshots for your networking and professional appearance?
 Below we will discuss different ways that a professional headshot can create a positive impact on the success of a company or your individual career.